Danil-512/react-web-game/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+09/03/2025: Added work with Docker.
+The ability to connect from external addresses (in the local network and in the public network) is configured.
+Commands for initial setup and launch in the node:
+	npm i
+	npm run dev
+Commands for creating a Docker image and launching a container:
+	docker build . -t nodeproject
+	docker run --name react -p 5173:5173 nodeproject